mozilla/data-docs/src/cookbooks/retention.md

 @udf(returnType=st.StringType())
 def from_unixtime_handler(ut):
     """
-    Converts unix time (in days) to a string in %Y%m%d format.
+    Converts unix time (in days) to a string in %Y-%m-%d format.
     This is a spark UDF.

     Params: